 Exam Pattern for Various Papers

-- In the papers CY, EY, GG, MA, PH, ST, XH and XL, General Aptitude section will carry 15% of the total marks and remaining 85% marks will be carried by the core subject of the paper.
+- In the papers CY, DA, EY, GG, MA, PH, AR, ST, XH and XL, General Aptitude section will carry 15 marks and subject questions will carry 85 marks, making it total 100 marks.

 - In the paper of AR, General Aptitude section will carry 15 marks.
 Paper will consist of two parts – Part A (60) & Part B (25) marks.
 Part A is compulsory for all candidates & Part B contains optional section.
 Part B1 (Architecture) & Part B2 (Planning).